ctlee/BioChemCoRe-2018/docs/pages/clustering.md

 Select a group:
 ```

 The labeling text is misleading, apparently.
 You need to first select the atom group by which you wish to cluster.
 Type "1" and press enter.
-You're interested in the active-site configurations for drug-design purposes.
+You're interested in the active site conformations for drug design purposes.
 (Note that the trajectory has already been aligned previously in VMD.)

 The following additional text appears: